nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example**:
 - `newcontact n/Deborah Tan p/91234567`
+  - This command will create a new contact named `Deborah Tan` with phone number `91234567`.
 - `newcontact n/Tan Jun Wei p/82828234`
+  - This command will create a new contact named `Tan Jun Wei` with phone number `82828234`.

 <!-- ### List all Contacts: `listcontact` <a id = "list-all-contacts"></a>